Will I definitely pass the ski/snowboard instructors’ exams?

 This course is designed to teach you to teach.
 You should be a good skier already.

-If you’ve never skied in your life ever, then it would be advisable to pay for private lessons for three or four weeks before the course begins to get you up to standard and to make sure you enjoy it!
-You could then decide at the end of say, the 9th week whether you wanted to try for the instructors’ exam or not.
+If you’ve never skied in your life ever, then it would be advisable to pay for private lessons for two or three weeks before the course begins to get you up to standard and to make sure you enjoy it!
+You could then decide whether you wanted to try for the instructors’ exam or not.
 If you wanted to stay in Kitzbühel after the course, during the season doing other types of work, then October and November are the months to start looking.
 There is plenty of bar/hotel type work advertised in the local papers at this time, and DIT staff would be very happy to help you.
-You shouldn’t expect to earn more than about € 450 per month.
+You shouldn’t expect to earn more than about € 500 per month.

 How much progress in German should I expect to make in 8 weeks?

 The “progress” question is always the hardest to answer.
 A lot depends on how hard you work, your aptitude for languages, your attendance record etc. At DIT, we have very small classes, never more than 6 students per class, which means that you progress much faster than usual.

 How much “pocket money “will I need per week?

 You pay for your own lunch.
 In Kaprun, this will be on the mountain, and in Kitzbühel most people go to the supermarket and buy filled rolls, yoghurt, fruit etc for lunch.
 You also pay for Sunday dinner.
 Apart from this it’s a matter of how much beer you drink, newspapers, souvenirs etc. In Kaprun, you may have to pay for the bus between your accommodation and the glacier in October.
 As this is always payable in very small amounts of cash, it was not really practical to include this in the total price for the course. € 100 per week is probably enough.